”skip

 The Sovets launch Sputnik

-The Americans responded by stepping up their investment in technology.
+The American responded by stepping up their investment in technology

 1958